 What Are the Consumables for a Plasma Cutter?

-For almost all the manual and handheld plasma cutting units, you will have five small components in torch as consumables.
+For almost all the manual and handheld plasma cutting units, you will have five small components in a torch as consumables.
 Opening up from the outside, the first is the shield.
 Then comes the retaining cap and nozzle, and then finally the swirl ring and electrode.
 However, you won’t have to replace the swirl ring more often, it barely gets wasted than other components.
 The nozzle and electrode are the ones that require swapping repeatedly.

 Whoa!
 I know the buying guide was kinda huge, but trust me.
 If you considered the facts while picking up the best plasma cutter for you, drumrolls please, you’ve absolutely nothing to regret.
 I didn’t, so why would you?